Introduction to PostgreSQL log_statement

 Output:

-Log_statement have four options available in PostgreSQL:
+Log_statement has four options available in PostgreSQL:

-- Mod: This option in log_statement is defined as log DDL query as well as log the modifying statement like delete, update, truncate, insert, copy, execute and prepare.
+- Mod: The log_statement parameter within the “mod” option logs not only DDL queries but also modifying statements, including delete, update, truncate, insert, copy, execute, and prepare.
 It will also log the analyze statement into the error log.

 Examples